On the Vulnerability of LLM/VLM-Controlled Robotics: Mathematical Formulation

 \section{Mathematical Formulation}

-To study the safety aspects of LLM/VLM-based robotics systems, we first mathematically formulate the problem of attacking the LLM/VLM integrated robotics system and highlight the associated vulnerabilities.
+To study the vulnerabilities of LLM/VLM-controlled robotic systems, we also mathematically formulate the problem of the failure mode of the LLM/VLM-controlled robotic system and highlight the associated vulnerabilities.
 We start by introducing the objective under which the language models are trained.
-For training, we follow the procedure described in \cite{jiang2023vima}, where the optimal state action trajectories are given as demonstrations denoted as $\tau = \{\tau_1, \tau_2 \cdots \tau_N\}$ where $\tau_i = \{s_0, a_0, s_1, a_1 \cdots s_T, a_T\}$ represent the $T-$ length trajectory of state action pairs and the corresponding set of instructions is given by $\mathcal{I} = \{i_1, i_2 \cdots i_N\}$.
+For training, we follow the procedure described in \cite{jiang2023vima}, where the optimal state action trajectories are given as demonstrations denoted as $\tau = \{\tau_1, \tau_2 \cdots \tau_N\}$ where $\tau_i = \{s_0, a_0, s_1, a_1 \cdots s_T, a_T\}$ represent the $T$-length trajectory of state action pairs and the corresponding set of instructions is given by $\mathcal{I} = \{i_1, i_2 \cdots i_N\}$.
 Let us represent the history till the time point $t$ as $h_t = \{s_0, a_0, s_1, a_2 \cdots s_t\}$.
 Now, under the given setting, the optimal policy for the foundational models is obtained by maximizing the likelihood under the demonstration trajectories as

 In \eqref{main}, $k$ denotes the trajectory index.
-Once we obtain the optimal parameter $\theta^*$, our goal in this work is to study the safety concerns of that model under perturbations in the input.
-To mathematically formulate that, we define the attack problem as
+Once we obtain the optimal parameter $\theta^*$, our goal in this work is to study the vulnerability of the LLM/VLM-controlled robotic system under perturbations in the input modalities.
+Specifically, our objective is to \textbf{find vulnerability-triggering perturbations that interfere with the LLM/VLM-controlled robots to successfully accomplish task with minimal alternation in the original inputs.} To mathematically formulate that, we define the optimization problem to find out vulnerability-triggering perturbations as

-where, $\Omega_i$ represents the perturbation set around the original instruction $i$ given as $\Omega_i = \{i' : d(i', i) \leq \epsilon\}$ where the distance metric $d(i', i)$ ensures that the modified instruction $i_{\text{attack}}$ is close under the metric $d$, which cannot be trivially filtered by a baseline defense mechanism~\cite{jain2023baseline}.
-This constraint restricts the instruction from being arbitrarily different, defining the validity of our perturbation of the input instruction to study the safety properties.
+where, $\Omega_i$ represents the perturbation set around the original instruction $i$ given as $\Omega_i = \{i' : d(i', i) \leq \epsilon\}$ where the distance metric $d(i', i)$ ensures that the perturbed instruction $i_{\text{perturb}}$ is close under the metric $d$, which cannot be trivially filtered by a baseline defense mechanism~\cite{jain2023baseline}.
+This constraint restricts the instruction from being arbitrarily different, defining the validity of our perturbation of the input instruction to trigger potential vulnerabilities of LLM/VLM-controlled robots.